Chris Cuomo has been fired, CNN says

 The anchor had faced fierce criticism following the revelation that he had been advising his older brother Andrew, then governor of New York, over allegations of sexual harassment.

+“So let me now say as disappointing as this is, I could not be more proud of the team at Cuomo Prime Time and the work we did as CNN’s #1 show in the most competitive time slot.

+“I owe them all and will miss that group of special people who did really important work.”

-On Wednesday the high profile journalist said he understood why he had been suspended.
+On Wednesday the high profile journalist, 51, had said he understood why he had been suspended.

 “It hurts to even say it.
 It’s embarrassing.
 But I understand it,” he said on his SiriusXM radio show.
 “And I understand why some people feel the way they do about what I did.
 I’ve apologised in the past, and I mean it.